catalyst-app/Catalyst/README.md

 ## Short Blurb

-Catalyst serves to facilitate the process of commissioning through a simple, unified, and mobile-friendly way for artists to easily list their prices, recieve and track commissions, and much more.
+Catalyst served to facilitate the process of commissioning through a simple, unified, and mobile-friendly way for artists to easily list their prices, receive and track commissions, and much more.

 ## What Sets us Apart